 There is a lot that goes into the manufacturing of a printed circuit board assembly.
 From start to finish, there are many processes involving different levels of machinery, automation, and human intervention.
 Like a well-rehearsed stage production, all of these processes work smoothly together toward the completion of the finished circuit board.
-While all of these processes are vital, there is one that doesn’t have as high of a profile as the others—the inspection process.
+While all of these processes are vital, there is one that doesn’t have as high of a profile as the others—the PCB inspection process.

 Inspection is often relegated to the role of a bit player in a room full of divas.
 With their endless activity, the pick-and-place machines live a glamorous life, while the solder systems live an exciting one of dangerously hot molten solder.
-Inspection, on the other hand, doesn’t typically share that same spotlight, and its importance in manufacturing is often overlooked or downplayed.
+PCB inspection, on the other hand, doesn’t typically share that same spotlight, and its importance in manufacturing is often overlooked or downplayed.

 Don’t believe it though—high-level precision inspection techniques are essential to the successful manufacturing of your PCBA.
 The right components must be placed on the board correctly, and their solder joints must be verified to be solid.
 Without processes performed by your contract manufacturer to ensure critical printed circuit board inspection criteria are met, you wouldn’t have the assurance that your board was built to the highest levels of quality, and premature or intermittent circuit board failures would be commonplace.

-The 3 Most Critical Printed Circuit Board Inspection Criteria
+The 3 Most Critical PCB Inspection Criteria

 Printed circuit board assembly inspections are primarily focused on verifying the correct placement and soldering of electronic components on PCBs.
-To do this, three main inspection processes should be used by your contract manufacturer:
+To do this, three main PCB inspection processes should be used by your contract manufacturer:

 - Automated solder paste inspection (SPI): Working from the same CAD files used to make the solder application stencils, SPI systems use a laser scanner and high-resolution image processing to inspect solder paste shape, volume, and alignment to the pad on the board.
 The amount of solder paste on a pad can vary depending on the component to be attached, and the shape of the solder can be different than the pad on which it is applied to reduce solder voids or bridges.
 Manual inspection of solder paste like this is ineffective.
 However, automated systems can tell operators if the solder on the board is adequate, and even if the solder application equipment needs cleaning or changing.
 With small high-density parts like ball grid arrays (BGA) that hide solder joints from automated optical inspection systems, fully effective SPI is essential.